| |

 The

-following is an example of my continuing Client support by email
+following is an example of my continuing Client support by email after

-of his owner Tracey.
+owner Tracey.

 Charlie;